 The weather is probably the only thing I can’t predict or guarantee (OK, so maybe the fishing as well) and road closures with rain are a fact of life in the outback.
 Roads are closed until they dry, which may only be half a day, a day, two days….. all dependent on the amount of rain received.

 A mobile phone contact for whilst you are travelling is required when you book, so that I have a means of contacting you IF we have had significant rain immediately prior to your arrival.
 There is no charge for a forfeited booking when roads are closed to Trilby.

 Consequently, if you are here and we receive rain then you may have to extend your stay until roads are dry and reopened.
 If a rain event is predicted I warn people of the risk of having to stay a little longer when they call or arrive at the station.
 The decision is then yours as to whether you will enjoy our station or leave it for another time.

 Yes, we do welcome pets for guests staying in our campsites or powered sites.
 Being a working station we do request that your dog be on a leash at all times.

 Our cottages and the Shearer’s Bunkhouse are not pet friendly, so please don’t ask as refusal may offend.

 Can I buy fuel and basic food provisions nearby?

 Both Louth (25km) and Tilpa (70km) sell diesel and unleaded fuels, though it’s a good idea to fuel up at your last major town before heading out to Trilby as occasionally the local pubs have run out of a particular fuel and are waiting for the next fuel tanker to replenish supplies.
 Fuel is also more costly at these small isolated villages.

 Shindy’s Inn at Louth can provide you with very basic food provisions – and they do a fantastic counter meal!

-Here at the station we can sell you bagged ice and bait.
+Here at the station we can also sell you bagged ice.